 We love decorating for Halloween and this super simple clay ghost tealight is a fun craft activity perfect for kids to make.
 This is a great craft to make with tweens and we have used simple air drying clay here, but you could use homemade white clay too.
 We think that these ghosties look best plain, but there is nothing stopping you decorating them in any way you like.

 I am a big fan of homemade Christmas decorations and these glow in the dark polymer clay snowflake ornaments are super simple to make and kids love them.
 Not only do these handmade ornaments look amazing and sparkle in the daylight they glow in the dark too.
 Plus they are fun to make with the family during the holiday season.

-These DIY Clay Star Cadle Holders were inspired by some we saw when we were on our recent holiday in Holland.
-I knew then that we could recreate them using our FIMO Air Light (microwavable) clay and finally got around to making them this week.
-We made our DIY clay star candle holders the perfect size for an old box of red Christmas tree candles which were my mum’s (the size that does in our twirling angel.
+These DIY Clay Star Cadle Holders were inspired by some we saw when we were on holiday in Holland.
+I knew then that we could recreate them using our FIMO Air Light (microwavable) clay or any other clay and finally got around to making them this week.
+They are perfect advent or Christmas decorations and you can find our tutorial below to make your own DIY candle holders.
+We made the middle of the star in our DIY clay star candle holders the perfect size for an old box of red Christmas tree candles which were my mum’s (the size that goes in our twirling angel).
 We have had these candles for the […]

 We have another fantastic valentines keepsake for you today with these beautiful heart cutout tealight holders made with microwaveable clay.
 Yes, clay that you can dry in the microwave.
 We are totally in love with this stuff and it is perfect for things that are vertical as it is a lot lighter than standard air-drying clay, so there is no droop!